DarkLotus/Fishbot-3.3.5/README.md

  - Basic Rotation Bot (Supports DK at max level)
  - Follow target - will follow your current target forever. (using Click-to-move)

+Note: This project will be getting delayed updates from 01 Aug 2016 for at least 1 month (from myself)

 Developed for educational purposes.

 Note: